tirucloud/Python-Zero-To-Hero-Series/Day-0/Basics.md

 - Python is easier than C, C++ and Java.
 - Companies like Google, Youtube, Dropbox etc are using Python as a main language or a support language.

-## The website known as Reddit is totally written in the python language.
+## The website Reddit is totally written in the python language.

 ---